mdsufz/MuDoGeR/README.md

 # MuDoGeR

- # Multidomain Genome Recovery (MUDOGER)
+ # Multidomain Genome Recovery (MuDoGeR)

  ![](https://github.com/EfthymisF/folder-scripts/blob/master/index.png)

-MUDOGER is a tool developed for metagenomic analysis and classification of data contained in mixed libraries taken from a wide range of environments.
-MUDOGER is user-friendly  and the first that combines a number of pipelines from diffrent tools for the simultaneous extraction of Prokaryotic, Eykaryotic and Viral metagenomic data.
-The MUDOGER pipeline process starts with **Read Quality control** of the libraries and **Assembly** of the *"good quality reads"* resulted from the former step.
-For the next step of data analysis, the pipeline is devided in 3 different branches: **1.
-Metawrap** pipeline is used for analayzing Prokaryotic genomes. **2.** **Virsorter**, **Virfinder** and **Vibrant** pipelines are followed and combined for the prediction of viral sequences. **3.** **EykRep** pipeline is run for metagenomic analysis of Eykaryotic genomes.
+MuDoGeR is a tool developed for metagenomic analysis and classification of data contained in mixed libraries taken from a wide range of environments.
+MuDoGeR is user-friendly  and the first that combines a number of pipelines from diffrent tools for the simultaneous extraction of Prokaryotic, Eykaryotic and Viral metagenomic data.
+The MuDoGeR pipeline process starts with **Read Quality control** of the libraries and **Assembly** of the *"good quality reads"* resulted from the former step.
+For the next step of data analysis, the pipeline is devided in 3 different branches: **Metawrap** pipeline is used for analayzing Prokaryotic genomes. **Virsorter**, **Virfinder** and **Vibrant** pipelines are followed and combined for the prediction of viral sequences. **EykRep** pipeline is run for metagenomic analysis of Eykaryotic genomes.

-## MUDOGER Workflow
+## MuDoGeR Overview

-### P(1) Pre-Processing
+### (1) Pre-Processing
 * **(1.1)** Trimming of the Metagenomic library and removal of all the host reads by running  metaWRAP-Read_qc
 * **(1.2)** Assembly of the clean metagenomic reads produced in **(1)** by running metaWRAP-Assembly module